learn-co-curriculum/dsc-cities-try-experience/p_5_list_quiz.md

 ***

-Now that we have learned a little about lists, we can take a moment to test our understanding.
+Now that you have learned a little about lists, let's take a moment to test your understanding.
 Use what you have learned to answer the questions below.
-If you are having difficulty selecting the correct answer, try going back and reviewing the previous lesson.
+If you are having difficulties selecting the correct answer, try going back and reviewing the previous lesson.

 ### Question 1 -